iigorsap/personal_wiki/00_notes/notes_english.md

 ### django for beginners

-> Words and expressions that now i don'thin it that all work together to power a web applicatio understand, because i'm beginner student of english.🌞
+> Words and expressions that now i don'thin it that all work together to power a web application understand, because i'm beginner student of english.🌞

 - **approach:** abordagem
 - **learning:** aprendizagem